interlay/interbtc-clients/staked-relayer/README.md

 ## Getting Started

-Run the staked relayer client:
+The basic command to run the staked relayer client:

 ```
 source ../.env